-How to Add a Frame or a Border Around an Image
+How to Add a Frame an Image or Add a Border with CSS

 Frame an Image with a White Background

 First you need to set up a class in your CSS file for the frame.
 I labeled this class "imgframe" but you can name it whatever you want.
-I set this one up with a pink background, padding of 12pixels and a gray 1 pixel border, but change those to fit your own situation.
+I set this one up with a pink background (the same color as the rose), padding of 12pixels and a gray 1 pixel border, but change those to fit your own situation.
 Add this to your CSS file:

 border:1px solid #999; }